burlistic/Pixyll/_posts/2015-11-06-perth-code-dojo.md

 ### There Are Plenty of Katas Out There

 You do not have to reinvent the wheel when running our own dojo.
-It can be nice to dream up your own katas and also give back new ideas to the community but do not forget there are plenty of pre-existing out there that you can easily choose as an exercise and this keeps the down complexity as an organiser.
+It can be nice to dream up your own katas and also give back new ideas to the community but do not forget that there are plenty of pre-existing out there that you can easily choose as an exercise and this keeps the down complexity as an organiser.

 Some great resources include: